angelicaflausino/semantic-release-angular-npm/README.md

 [**semantic-release**](https://github.com/semantic-release/semantic-release) plugin to compile and package Angular libraries in Angular Package Format (APF) using [ng-packagr](https://github.com/ng-packagr/ng-packagr) and publish [npm](https://www.npmjs.com/) package.

+This repository is based on the repo [@semantic-release/npm](https://github.com/semantic-release/npm) and has some changes in the prepare step for compiling and packaging angular libraries in [APF](https://angular.io/guide/angular-package-format) format.

 | Step               | Description                                                                                                                      |